LouisChrr/LouisChrr/README.md

 - 👋 Hi, I’m @LouisChrr
 - 👀 I’m interested in IT, cybersecurity, online privacy.. and many more things!
 - 🌱 I am and will always be learning
-- 💞️ I’m looking for a 2 years work-study job for my 2021-2023 Master's Degree
+- 💞️ I’m looking for a 2 years work-study position for my 2021-2023 Master's Degree
 - 📫 More on my website: www.louischrr.com

 <!---